kksgandhi/personal_site/what transformational games can do.md

 **Games as social platforms**: Games encourage social interaction, where players may learn social skills or discuss concepts.

+**Games as internalization via interaction**: By requiring the player to interact,

 [[games as an alibi|Games as alibis]]: Rather than directly bringing up a difficult topic, play a game that touches on those topics as a way to spark conversation.

 **Games as introductions**: Games can bring up topics to be followed up on later, all while making players think they are just playing a silly game.
 See [[embedded design]]